capple217/CallGraphUML/README.md

     - The graph object we create will be a foundation used within the LibClang file to store the AST nodes when traversing its tree

+For this program to work, we need both llvm and graphviz downloaded